This post may contain affiliate links. Please read our disclosure policy.

-Of all the lemon cakes I have recipes for, this just might be the easiest of them all!
-It’s moist just like our lemon buttermilk cake, and has a delicious frosting like our lemon bundt cake.
-Try for yourself!
+Of all the Lemon Cakes I have recipes for, this Lemon Sheet Cake just might be the easiest of them all!
+It’s moist just like our Lemon Buttermilk Cake and has a delicious frosting like our Lemon Bundt Cake.

 a lemony dessert for spring & summer